 On the other hand, the University of Cambridge roots us back to the 13th century.
 The list of most notable alumni includes Charles Darwin – the Father of Evolution, Isaac Newton – one of the Fathers of Physics, and Stephen Hawking – nicknamed “Einstein”.
 Enough said, right?

 Up next, ranked as 3rd in Europe is ETH Zurich – or the Swiss Federal Institute of Technology located in Switzerland.
-With a 150-year history and more than 6,000 Masters students, the institution is related with the names of 21 Nobel Prize winners including Albert Einstein.
+With a 150-year history and total of 6,000 Masters students, the institution is related with the names of 21 Nobel Prize winners including Albert Einstein.
 And if you are into Data, Medicine or Sustainability, then you should know that ETH Zurich is focused primarily on these study areas.

 One additional fun fact is that according to QS World University Rankings, ETH Zurich is in the world Top 10 while Times Higher Education place this university on the 11th spot.